nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 : Inline figures are presented alongside text, and are usually laid-out complementary to it.
 Full-screen figures take up the entirety of the page or slide.

+Keyword
+: Reference to a formally defined entity, rather than a generic notion.

 Practitioner
 : The UXA agent this guide is addressed to.